ford-jones/lazarus/docs/api-reference.md

 > **shader:** *The id of the shader program used to render this light.
 Acquired from the return value of `Shader::initialiseShader()`*

 ### Functions:
-#### LightManager::Light createLightSource(double x, double y, double z, double r, double g, double b)
+#### LightManager::Light createLightSource(float x, float y, float z, float r, float g, float b, float brightness)
 Creates a new instance of an `Light`, initialises the values of its properties and returns it.

 Returns a new light entity.